Getting Started with SFTP (Offline Data Hosting)

 $ ssh-keygen -P "" -t rsa -b 4096 -f bankname

-• Replace 'bankname' with your bank's name.
+• Replace bankname with your PSP's name.

-2. Connect to the SFTP endpoint
+2. Connect to the SFTP Endpoint

-• We will provide the hostname and port details for the SFTP server.
+• Hostname and port details for the SFTP server.

-1. Open your terminal or command prompt on your local machine.
+• Open your terminal or command prompt on your local machine.

 Command line